DavidNeurieder/Embrig/README.md

 `virtual` or `vcan0`); the concrete device is the `interface:` field on the `socketcan` entry.

+### Example: EV powertrain

+`examples/ev-powertrain/` is an included demo you can build on: a virtual EV powertrain (charger, VCU, motor) on a DBC-defined bus, with YAML test suites and a step-by-step walkthrough.
 See `examples/ev-powertrain/README.md` for the student walkthrough and a bill of materials (~€0 software, ~€15–30 with one real STM32 ECU).

 ## Development